ramumarrp77/github-commit-final-check/README.md

 project-root/
 │
 ├── frontend.py          # Streamlit frontend for user interaction
-├── backend.py           # Backend logic for processing PDFs and generating responses ├── requirements.txt     # List of dependencies required for the project └── README.md            # Project documentation
+├── backend.py           # Backend logic for PDF processing and querying ├── requirements.txt     # List of dependencies for the project
+└── README.md            # Project documentation

 ```

 ### Key Files and Modules
 - **frontend.py**: Contains the Streamlit application that allows users to upload PDFs, enter queries, and display responses.
-- **backend.py**: Implements the PDF processing, semantic embedding generation, and response generation logic.
+- **backend.py**: Implements the PDF processing, embedding generation, semantic search, and response generation logic.
-- **requirements.txt**: Lists the necessary Python packages for the project.
+- **requirements.txt**: Lists all the necessary Python packages required to run the application.

 ## Setup and Installation

 ### Prerequisites
 - Python 3.7 or higher
-- pip (Python package installer)
+- An OpenAI API key (for using OpenAI models)

 ### Installation Steps
 1. **Clone the repository**: